adejorosam/hackernews-api/README.md

 npm run start:dev
 ```
 - This will start a new server on port 3000
-- To get the top words in the title of last 25 stories, visit http://localhost:3000/top-words/new-stories
+- To get the top 10 words in the title of the last 25 stories, visit http://localhost:3000/top-words/new-stories

+- To get the top 10 words in the title of top user stories, visit http://localhost:3000/top-words/top-stories

+- To get the top 10 words in the title of a post of exactly last week, visit http://localhost:3000/top-words/last-week-stories
 ## Test

 ```bash